 The STEM partner must aim to visit the school and work with the students several times a term at the minimum (this does not always need to be the lead STEM partner).

-In-person engagement can be supplemented with digital support, such as video calls and email communication.
+Engagement should be predominantly in-person but can be supplemented with digital support, such as video calls and email communication.

 The more interaction there can be between the STEM partner(s) and the students, the stronger an application will be.